 Derelict Vessel Removal and Habitat Restoration in Bayou La Batre

-The City of Bayou La Batre, the Alabama Department of Conservation and Natural Resources, and the NOAA Marine Debris Program are teaming up to remove 21 abandoned and derelict vessels and other marine debris from the waters of Bayou La Batre.
-They are also actively restoring marsh habitat in the Bayou and leading community outreach to prevent future derelict vessels and marine debris.
+The City of Bayou La Batre, the Alabama Department of Conservation and Natural Resources, and the NOAA Marine Debris Program teamed up to remove 21 abandoned and derelict vessels and other marine debris from the waters of Bayou La Batre.
+They also actively restored marsh habitat in the Bayou and led community outreach to prevent future derelict vessels and marine debris.

 Type of Project: Community-based Marine Debris Removal Grant

 The City of Bayou La Batre, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, removed 21 abandoned and derelict vessels (ADVs) and other debris from Bayou La Batre, and restored approximately 19,300 square feet of habitat.
 Parker-Martin Consulting Group coordinated this effort, bringing together the City of Bayou La Batre, the Alabama Department of Conservation and Natural Resources, and the Bayou La Batre Port Authority on the removal of the vessels.
 Restoration was led by the Marine Environmental Science Consortium at Dauphin Island Sea Lab (DISL), with help from volunteers from The Nature Conservancy.
 Education and outreach about the impacts of marine debris to the community was led by Parker- Martin Consulting.